 - rural area in Bakersfield CA.

-The estimated cost to build this house came out to be approximately $59,746 ($ $74.68 per sq ft), including all the labor to build it, but not including a General Contractor markup, permits, city or county impact fees (if any), land development costs, insurance, plans, specs, or final cleanup.
+The estimated cost to build this house came out to be approximately $66,599 ($83.24 per sq ft), including all the labor to build it.
+It does not include a General Contractor markup because you will be the General Contractor.

-Well Earl, subtract the labor costs you won’t be needing because you will be doing that labor, and any other costs you think you won’t need to budget for and you should have a enough money to not only build this house, but be able to add a garage and a few other amenities…perhaps even afford ICFs.
+Well Earl, subtract the labor costs you won’t be needing if you will be doing that labor, and any other costs you think you won’t need to budget for and you should have a enough money to not only build this house, but be able to add a garage and a few other amenities…perhaps even afford ICFs.

-Keep in mind that this is a rough estimate for 2014 and until you get actual bids for contractor labor, subcontractor labor and building materials you won’t have an accurate estimate.
+Keep in mind that this is an approximate estimate for 2019.
+Until you get actual bids for contractor labor, subcontractor labor and building materials it will remain approximate.

 Good luck, Carl Heldmann